HFAnalyticsLab/COVID19_care_homes/README.md

 The analysis will be performed over several sprints, starting with historical data and updating the results as new data becomes available.

+### Open data
+We are also using publicly available data on
+* [Deaths involving COVID-19 in the care sector, England and Wales](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/articles/deathsinvolvingcovid19inthecaresectorenglandandwales/deathsoccurringupto1may2020andregisteredupto9may2020provisional) published by the ONS
+* [The number of COVID-19 outbreaks in care homes](https://www.gov.uk/government/statistical-data-sets/covid-19-number-of-outbreaks-in-care-homes-management-information) published by PHE

 ### Person-level data
-We are using pseudonymised data on care home characteristics from the Care Quality Commission (similar to the publicly available [care directory on the CQC website](https://www.cqc.org.uk/files/cqc-care-directory-filters-1-april-2020)), linked to pseudonymised patient records from [Secondary Uses Service](https://digital.nhs.uk/services/secondary-uses-service-sus)a national administrative database of all inpatient admissions, A&E attendances and outpatient appointments funded by the NHS in England.
+We are using pseudonymised data on care home characteristics from the Care Quality Commission (similar to the publicly available [care directory on the CQC website](https://www.cqc.org.uk/files/cqc-care-directory-filters-1-april-2020)), linked to longituginal information on care home residents (Master Patient Index, MPI) and to hospital records from [Secondary Uses Service](https://digital.nhs.uk/services/secondary-uses-service-sus), a national administrative database of all inpatient admissions, A&E attendances and outpatient appointments funded by the NHS in England.
 Access to this data has been granted as the analysis is carried out under instruction from NHS England.

+Using address information from monthly MPI extracts, care home residents can be identified by assigning Unique Property Reference Numbers (UPRN) to patient addresses and to addresses of care homes registered with the Care Quality Commission (CQC) and comparing them.All processing of address information, and subsequent linkage of patient information, was carried out by the National Commissioning Data Repository (NCDR) and the analysis of the linked dataset used ‘pseudonymised’ information in a secure environment hosted by the Health Foundation.

 Data used for this analysis were anonymised in line with the ICO's Anonymisation Code of Practice.
 The data will be accessed in The Health Foundation's Secure Data Environment; a secure data analysis facility (accredited with the ISO27001 information security standard, and recognised for the NHS Digital Data Security and Protection Toolkit).
 No information that could directly identify a patient or other individual will be used.

-### Open data
-We are also using publicly available data on
-* [Deaths involving COVID-19 in the care sector, England and Wales](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/articles/deathsinvolvingcovid19inthecaresectorenglandandwales/deathsoccurringupto1may2020andregisteredupto9may2020provisional) published by the ONS
-* [The number of COVID-19 outbreaks in care homes](https://www.gov.uk/government/statistical-data-sets/covid-19-number-of-outbreaks-in-care-homes-management-information) published by PHE

 ### Reference data